-Lockdown saw a boom in sales for premium spirits – drinks market analysts International Wine and Spirit Research forecast a 13 per cent increase in market share by 2024 – in part due to a surging interest in at-home cocktail-making.
+Lockdown saw a boom in sales for premium spirits.
+And drinks market analysts International Wine and Spirit Research have forecast a 13 per cent increase in market share by 2024 – something which is, at least in part, due to a surging interest in at-home cocktail-making.

 There are now a dazzling array of kits on offer to help aspiring mixologists with their happy hour kitchen experiments, and we spent 16 hours finding and testing the best on the market.

 How we tested

 The focus of our research was on kits that allow you to make your own drinks from scratch, rather than pre-made cocktails.
 Some of our selections come with bits of cocktail-making kit – like shakers, jiggers, stirrers and occasionally glasses – but all contain the base spirits and mixers for the suggested cocktail.
 You’ll need your freezer well-stocked with ice, and may need to add the odd fresh ingredient, like a lemon, but that’s about it.

 One thing to look out for when choosing your kit is how many drinks it makes, as this varies considerably and naturally impacts on price.
 Many cocktail boxes are made using miniatures, allowing customers to take a chance on something new without committing to a large bottle of spirit which might end up languishing in the cupboard.

 Other kits do offer full-sized bottles, so a seemingly expensive option might actually end up good value in terms of cost-per-drink.
 In each case, we’ve specified what you’re getting for your money.